Skip to content

 • Default Provider: Standard Kubernetes cluster support

-• KCP Provider: Integration with kcp through github.com/kcp-dev/multicluster-provider
+• kcp Provider: Integration with kcp through github.com/kcp-dev/multicluster-provider

 Configuration